andrew-codes/tiny-url/docs/design.md

 > Ask me how I normally test and assert that components "look right."

-## Packaging for Deployment
+## Web Server vs API

-I've opted to skip this step for the sake of the demo.
-Although there are circumstances that may dictate a specific deployment packaging, my go to in most cases is to package as a versioned container.
-I'd favor a Linux container if possible; given Windows-based containers do not work well with Linux-based ones for deployments to k8s, etc.
+I've opted to combine the web server and API for the sake of brevity with the demo.
+In most production environments, I'd recommend splitting these into two separate deployable units.